 2019 – today

-The Air France Hop logo is simple and practical, with an easy design on the eyes.
-It combines text and images in a way that feels clean and minimalist, perfectly capturing the airline’s aim for easy and stylish flights.
+The Air France Hop logo is simple and practical, with an easy-to-read design.
+It combines text and images in a clean, minimalist way, perfectly capturing the airline’s aim of easy, stylish flights.

-A unique part of the logo stands out – an icon on the right that looks like a red stripe going diagonally.
+A unique part of the logo stands out as an icon on the right, resembling a red diagonal stripe.
 It has a light gradient, making it look dynamic and moving.
-This icon is shaped like a slanted rectangle, which makes the logo look like it’s in motion, suggesting that Air France Hop is all about fast and efficient service.
+This icon is shaped like a slanted rectangle, which makes the logo look as if it’s in motion, suggesting that Air France Hop is all about fast, efficient service.
 The icon ends in a point on one side, pointing the way forward, while the other end is rounded, making the whole logo feel friendly and welcoming.

-On the left side of the logo, there’s a neat, two-level text with the brand’s name in bold, easy-to-read letters without any fancy details.
+On the left side of the logo, there’s a neat, two-level text with the brand’s name in bold, easy-to-read letters, with no fancy details.
 This makes the logo look modern and straightforward, showing that Air France Hop’s flights are for everyone.

 Font and Colors

 The Air France Hop logo is simple.
 It uses a plain, modern sans-serif font that’s easy to read even from far away.
 The design is clean, with letters of the same thickness and no extra details.
-This simple style shows that the airline cares about being clear and efficient.
+This simple style shows that the airline cares about clarity and efficiency.

 The logo has two main colors.
 The name “AIRFRANCE” is dark blue, representing trust and dependability.
-This blue is like the sky at dusk and reminds people of the airline’s long history and importance in France.
+This blue is like the sky at dusk and evokes the airline’s long history and importance in France.

 On the other hand, “HOP” is bright red, a color full of life and energy.
 It catches your eye and shows that Air France Hop is about getting things done quickly and well.
-The red slash after “HOP” looks like it’s pointing forward, which makes you think of moving ahead and making progress.
+The red slash after “HOP” appears to point forward, suggesting movement and progress.

 The logo’s simple letters and mix of blue and red show that Air France Hop is a reliable airline excited about the future.